WE ARE NOW CLOSED FOR THE 2021 SEASON. WE WILL REOPEN IN 2022 THE FIRST WEEKEND IN APRIL.

 Ricky, Andy, and I strive to grow the best plants we can every year for the people of the East Mountains.
 Our goal is to help them grow beautiful gardens starting with excellent plant material.

 We provide guidance and inspiration to anyone wanting to learn about gardening.
 We keep your personal needs and resources in mind while helping you choose the right plant for the right place.
 High altitude gardening has its unique challenges and we have the experience to help you meet them.

 Inspiration comes in the form of Monika’s garden.
-The gardens are designed as a series of garden spaces, each with it’s own theme.
-There is the Victorian garden for those who treasure flowers, trees and shrubs set in formality.
-The Japanese inspired pond garden, with its zig zag bridge, feels silent and meditative.
-The Mountain garden is filled with evergreens, wild flowers and penstemon and uses the seven principles of xeric gardening.
+The gardens are designed as a series of garden spaces, each with its own theme.
+There is the Victorian garden for those who treasure flowers, trees, and shrubs in a formal setting.
+The Japanese inspired pond garden, with its zig-zag bridge, feels silent and meditative.
+The Mountain garden is filled with evergreens, wildflowers, and penstemon.
+It uses the seven principles of xeric gardening.
 The orchard and fruit garden is for those who want function along with their beauty.
-The native grass meadow is for those who want to learn how they might include native grasses in their garden plans.
-Each garden flows into the other and unites the entire garden giving one a feeling of abundance, peace and accomplishment.
+The native short grass prairie is for those who want to learn how they might include native grasses in their garden plans.
+Each garden flows into the other and unites the entire garden giving one a feeling of abundance and peace.
 It’s those feelings we wish to help you create within your own garden.

 This is a contact page with some basic contact information and a contact form.